Manager training follow-up clinics

 Clinics can revisit communication, adjustments, support conversations, team habits, workload, role clarity, confidence and practical next steps.
 They can also give managers a chance to ask about situations they have encountered since the original training, while keeping the conversation respectful and appropriately bounded.

-Follow-up clinics can be delivered as one session after training, a short series over several months, themed clinics for specific topics, or open Q&A sessions for manager cohorts.
-The format can be shaped around your organisation, sector, manager experience and the themes that came through during the original training.
+Follow-up clinics can be delivered as one focused session after training, a short series over several months, themed clinics for specific workplace topics, or open Q&A sessions for manager cohorts.
+With your goals and budget in mind, Neuro Tide blends specialist neuroinclusion expertise into a flexible structure that supports your organisation, sector and managers in a practical way.
+Each clinic can be shaped around manager confidence, workplace priorities and the themes that came through during the original neurodiversity training.

 When managers have structured follow-up, learning is less likely to fade.
 They are more likely to use clearer language, make better decisions, support people more consistently and feel more confident when neuroinclusion comes up in real management situations.